School of Social and Political Science

 Background

-Much of my research to date has focused ethnographically on emerging food politics, particularly the global implications of synthetic biology and lab-grown food and their interconnections and effects upon established food cultures, agricultural livelihoods, diversity and traditional knowers, growers and users of natural products.
+Much of my research to date has focused ethnographically on emerging food and plant politics, particularly synthetic biology and lab-grown food and their connections with- and implications for- established food cultures, agricultural livelihoods, biodiversity and 'traditional' knowers, growers and users of plants and botanicals.

 I joined the University of Edinburgh in 2025 as a research fellow working alongside Professor Jane Calvert on an interdisciplinary collaborative exploration of Pollinator Pathmaker Living Artworks to re-imagine gardens, and what and who they are for?